ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 {{< notice warning >}}
 These observations came from a brief inspection.
 It's possible that they are better than I think they are!
 For example, `YASGUI` also supports custom queries for completion.
 I did not have the time to test this properly!
-I know that `Qlever-UI` also uses custom queries, so the distinction between the two may be unfair.
+I know that `Qlever-UI` also uses custom queries, so the comparison between the two may be unfair.
 {{< /notice >}}

 ## Qlue-ls vs sparql-formatter